Government under pressure to reveal list of schools hit by concrete crisis

 Education Secretary due to address returning Parliament over plans for schools facing full or partial closure.

-Parliament will return on Monday with the lightweight concrete crisis preventing pupils heading back to their classrooms high on their agenda.
+School closures forcing children out of classrooms is “not a return to the dark days of school lockdowns”, the Education Secretary has insisted as she faces pressure to set out plans to deal with crumbling lightweight concrete in buildings.

-The Department for Education (DfE) said Education Secretary Gillian Keegan is due to inform Parliament “of the plan to keep parents and the public updated on the issue”.
+The Department for Education (DfE) said Gillian Keegan is due to inform Parliament on Monday “of the plan to keep parents and the public updated on the issue”.

 Ms Keegan said disruption caused by the crisis should last “days, not weeks” even in cases where pandemic-style remote learning was made necessary due to building closures.